obss/sahi/docs/SCRIPTS.md

 - By default, scripts apply both standard and sliced prediction (multi-stage inference).
 If you don't want to perform sliced prediction add `--no_sliced_pred` argument.
 If you don't want to perform standard prediction add `--no_standard_pred` argument.

 - If you want to perform prediction using a COCO annotation file, provide COCO json path as add `--coco_file path/to/coco/file` and coco image folder as `--source path/to/coco/image/folder`, predictions will be exported as a coco json file to runs/predict/exp/results.json.
-Then you can use coco_error_analysis.py script to calculate COCO evaluation results.
+Then you can use coco_evaluation.py script to calculate COCO evaluation results or coco_error_analysis.py script to calculate detailed COCO error plots.

 ## `coco2yolov5.py` script usage: